KognitionAI/pilecv4j/README.md

         ...
 ```

-The string passed to `openChain` can be anything you wand and is simply for disambiguation later on.
+The string passed to `openChain` can be anything you want and is simply for disambiguation later on.
 You can re-open any given chain by passing the same string to the `openChain` call again.

 A `MediaProcessingChain` contains at most one `StreamSelector` and one or more `MediaProcessor`s.

-Sources for media data, for example, an MP4 file, contain multiple streams of media data.
-Video streams, audio streams, subtitle streams, and data streams.
+Since sources for media data, for example, an MP4 file, contain multiple streams (video streams, audio streams, subtitle streams, data streams).
 A `StreamSelector` sets up a simple filter that determines which streams are going to be processed in this `MediaProcessingChain`.
 A `StreamSelector` is added to a `MediaProcessingChain` by calling one of the `create*StreamSelector(...)` methods.

 The simplest stream selector currently available is one that will simply take the first decodable video stream in the source.
 To use this selector in your chain you call `createFirstVideoStreamSelector()` on an open chain: